alessap/dftbplus_tutorial/README.md

 **tut04/** supercell transport computation using a modified version of DFTB+NEGF (with pbc)

-What you should get from http://dftbplus.org :
+What you should get from http://dftbplus.org and http://www.dftb.org:

 **bin/** the executables used in the tutorial should be placed here.